 Photography by Janie Osborne

-This article was first published in September 2008.
+This article was first published in September 2008 and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.